wzajas/mangadl/README.md

 ## mangadl

 mangadl is manga downloader written in perl.
-Currently supports: www.mangahere.co, www.mangapanda.com, www.goodmanga.net and bato.to.
+Currently supports: www.mangahere.co, www.mangapanda.com, www.goodmanga.net, bato.to and mangafox.me.

 It works but it's still work in progress!!!.